-The COVID-19 pandemic had a significant impact on the budget.
-The original June adopted budget anticipated that the District would have over a \$500,000 deficit.
-The final budget revision anticipated much higher revenues and forecasted adding over \$500,000 to the fund balance.
-The increase in revenues was a result of receiving more state and federal funding than anticipated and maintaining a relatively flat student count due to the new "super blend" formula.
-The variances from the final budget to actual audited numbers show greater revenues than were anticipated and slightly less expenses than were anticipated.
+The original June adopted budget anticipated that the District would have over a \$239,000 deficit.
+The final budget revision anticipated much higher revenues and forecasted a \$184,381 deficit.
+The variances from the final budget to actual audited numbers show less expenses than were anticipated.